ZhijingHu-Rey/LowCostVentilator/README.md

 - Contributed by all group members above, all rights preserved
 - Poster provided
 - Ventilator codes provided
-- Large CAD model and ANASY files can not be uploaded
+- Large CAD model and ANASY files is not attached